-Cancer Genome Interpreter (CGI) is designed to support the identification of tumor alterations that drive the disease and detect those that may be therapeutically actionable.
-CGI relies on computational methods --In silico saturation mutagenesis of cancer genes (BoostDM and OncodriveMut)-- as well as on knowledge collected across the public domain to annotate the alterations in a tumor according to distinct levels of evidence.
+Cancer Genome Interpreter (CGI) is designed to support the identification of tumor alterations that drive the disease and/or which may be therapeutically actionable.
+CGI relies on computational methods --In silico saturation mutagenesis of cancer genes (BoostDM and OncodriveMut)-- as well as on knowledge collected across the public domain to annotate the alterations in a tumor according to several levels of evidence.

 With a list of genomic alterations in a tumor of a given cancer type as input, the CGI automatically recognizes the format, remaps the variants as needed and standardizes the annotation for downstream compatibility.
 Next, it identifies the likely driver alterations in cancer driver genes in the tumor type in question using computational methods (BoostDM and OncodriveMut).
 Moreover, mutations observed in the tumor that are known to be tumorigenic (known oncogenic mutations) are annotated.
 Alterations that constitute biomarkers of response to anti-cancer drugs are identified according to several databases (CIViC, OncoKB and the Cancer Biomarkers database).

 CGI analyses mutations (single nucleotide changes and small insertions/deletions), copy number alterations (gene amplifications and deletions) and translocations.

-OncodriveMUT is a bioinformatics method to identify the most likely driver mutations of a tumor.
+OncodriveMut is a bioinformatics method to identify the most likely driver mutations of a tumor.
 Specifically, it classifies mutations observed in cancer genes (list) into drivers or passengers.
 Its main innovation with respect to other existing tools with a similar purpose is the incorporation of features characterizing the genes (or regions within genes) where the mutations occur, derived from the analysis of cohorts of tumors (6,792 samples across 28 cancer types) and samples from healthy donors (60,706 unrelated individuals).
 This knowledge is combined with features that describe the impact of the mutation on the function of the protein it affects via a set of heuristic rules to predict the effect of the mutations of uncertain significance.

 To benchmark the performance of OncodriveMUT, we compiled a set of known driver somatic mutations (n=1,077) and cancer-predisposing germline variants (n=2,819) (positive set) and another set of validated non-pathogenic somatic mutations (n=241) and common (major allele frequency > 1%) polymorphisms (n=1,006) affecting cancer genes (negative set).
 Noteworthy, only protein-affecting mutations in cancer genes have been included, a ground in which the distinction between driver and passenger mutations is more challenging than across all human genes.
 We found that OncodriveMUT distinguishes between the positive and negative sets of variants in cancer genes with an accuracy of 0.91 and Matthews correlation coefficient of 0.78.

-To assess the relevance of the alterations as biomarkers of drug response, the CGI relies on an in-house database (Cancer Biomarkers-db) and two other publically available resources (CIViC and OncoKB) obtained via the Variants Interpretation in Cancer Consortium (VICC) of genomic events that influence the response of the tumor to a drug (sensitivity, resistance or severe toxicity), with varying levels of clinical relevance according to state-of-the-art knowledge, ranging between standard-of-care guidelines and the evidences derived from preclinical assays.
-Chemical interactions of other compounds that bind altered genes in the tumor are also mined and retrieved by the CGI (cancer bioActivity-db).
+To assess the relevance of the alterations as biomarkers of drug response, the CGI relies on an in-house database (Cancer Biomarkers-db) and two other publically available resources (CIViC and OncoKB) obtained via the Variants Interpretation in Cancer Consortium (VICC) of genomic events that influence the response of the tumor to a drug (sensitivity, resistance or severe toxicity).
+Thwith varying levels of clinical relevance according to state-of-the-art knowledge, ranging between standard-of-care guidelines and the evidences derived from preclinical assays.

 A CGI execution can include the alterations detected in one or more tumor samples, as far as they correspond to the same cancer type.
 To distinguish the results of several samples you need to provide one column in the mutation file with a sample identifier.

 BoostDM models used to interpret the mutations are specific for a cancer gene in a tumor type, reflecting mechanisms of tumorigenesis that may vary between tissues.
 The selection of the tumor type of the sample under interpretation is thus key to choose the model specific for the tumor type in question, or the closest model if a specific one is not available.
-The interpretation of mutations via OncodriveMUT employs knowledge on the role of each gene and gene region in specific cancer types, obtained from the analysis of large sequenced cohorts of tumors.
+The interpretation of mutations via OncodriveMUT also employs knowledge on the role of each gene and gene region in specific cancer types, obtained from the analysis of large sequenced cohorts of tumors.
 Moreover, the identification of known driver alterations as well as the biomarkers of drug response take into account the match between the tumor type in which they have been described and the one of the sample under analysis.

-When the CGI is run via web, the results of the are provided via interactive reports.
+When the CGI is run via the web, its results are provided via interactive reports.
 These web reports can be interactively browsed and configured by the user.
-A mutation analysis report contains the annotations of all variants, which empowers the user's review, and the labels for those known or predicted to be drivers by OncodriveMUT.
-A biomarkers-match report contains the putative biomarkers of drug response found in the tumor organized according to distinct levels of clinical relevance.
+An alterations analysis report contains the annotations of all variants, which empowers the user's review, and the labels for those known or predicted to be drivers by BoostDM or OncodriveMUT.
+A biomarkers report contains the putative biomarkers of drug response found in the tumor organized according to distinct levels of clinical relevance.
 When run in the command line, these two reports are provided as tab-separated flat files.